 "I chose MIPS because it allowed me to continue to have an impact on scholars after I retired.
 I have always worked to meet kids where they are and help them learn and grow as students.
 I love that MIPS allows families to be a bigger part of the learning process and work at a pace that fits them.
 I look forward to encouraging children in their view and understanding of math because math makes sense!"

-Christina is an elementary school teacher here at Michigan International Prep School.
+Christina is the Kindergarten teacher here at Michigan International Prep School.
 She earned her Bachelor's Degree in Elementary Education from Ferris State University.
 She has over 10 years of experience in various classroom settings, and has taught kindergarten, 1st grade, 3rd grade, and 4th grade.
 She enjoys working with children of all ages and strives to make learning fun!

 Christina lives in South Lyon with her husband and three children.
 She also has a shepadoodle, Toby, and a pet snake.
 She loves spending time with her family and traveling.
 Some of her favorite places she has traveled to include: Hawaii, Germany, France, Nigeria, and various places in Michigan.
 Christina also enjoys reading, swimming, going to concerts, and watching movies.